Get Your Stress Leave Certificate Online

 What Is a Stress Leave Certificate?

 A stress leave certificate is a medical document issued by a GMC-registered doctor confirming that work-related stress, burnout, or mental exhaustion has rendered you temporarily unfit for work.
-It is the medical evidence your employer needs to authorise your absence, trigger Statutory Sick Pay, and protect you from disciplinary action during your recovery.
+It provides your employer with documented medical evidence for your absence, supports your Statutory Sick Pay claim, and records that the time off was medically certified rather than unauthorised.

 In the UK, stress leave is not a separate legal category.
 It falls under standard sick leave.
-The process and documentation are identical to any other medical absence.
-A private stress leave certificate from MedicalCert carries the same weight as one from your NHS GP, signed by a GMC-registered doctor and verifiable by your employer.
+The process and documentation are the same as for any other medical absence.
+A private stress leave certificate from MedicalCert is signed by a GMC-registered doctor and includes a reference number your employer can verify.

 Same day delivery | GMC-registered doctors | Full refund if we cannot issue